Emergency Medicine

 Meet our staff

-Sean is a Machine Learning Specialist who joined the CPR-EM team in November 2021.
-Some of Sean's professional interests include electronic circuit design and simulation, bioinformatics algorithms, machine learning for both data analysis and genetic discovery, and image analysis in disease detection, clinical treatment and radiogenomics.
+Sean joined the Department of Emergency Medicine in 2021.
+Some of Sean's professional interests include bioinformatics algorithms, machine learning for both data analysis and genetic discovery, and image analysis in disease detection, artificial intelligence, clinical treatment and radiogenomics.
 Outside of work Sean enjoys hiking and backpacking, snowshoeing and skiing, fly fishing, woodworking, drawing, and painting.

 Jenny Cook, B.A., G.C.P.H. - Senior Research Project Manager